What are the pros and cons of a fifth wheel camper? How do I stop my 5th wheel from swaying?

 • Check camper tires and suspension

-See also What is the difference between Class 3 and Class 5 hitch?
+See also What is the best light 5th wheel hitch?

 Maintenance Tips to Minimize Sway